When Are SAT Scores Released? The Complete 2019-2020 Dates

 Keeping Track of Test Dates and Score Release Dates

 It can be tricky to track all these dates, especially if you’re also juggling AP tests and SAT Subject Tests.
 We recommend keeping a calendar all these dates clearly noted on it.
 Some students find that a physical calendar provides the visual reminder that they need to stay organized.
 Others prefer to use a virtual calendar or app to help keep track.
 If this is the method you choose, we recommend that you set alerts for important dates so that they don’t go unnoticed.

 If you didn’t get the SAT score you were hoping for, don’t stress.
 Unless it’s December of your senior year, you probably have time to improve significantly before you apply to college.
-If you didn’t get the score you wanted, review the SAT calendar and set your sights on a new test date.
-Then, review your complete score report to get a better idea of what areas tricked you up the most.
+If you want to improve your score, review the SAT calendar and set your sights on a new test date.
+Then, go over your complete score report to get a better idea of what areas tripped you up the most.
 Focus on these areas to improve your score over the next few weeks.

 For more information about improving your SAT score, check out these important CollegeVine posts: